chavo1/vault-cloudflare-terraform-notls/README.md

-# This repo contain Terraform code that creates a Vault server with Consul backend without tls.
+# This repo contain Terraform code that creates a Vault server with Consul backend on AWS without tls.
 ## Prerequisites

 - Active domain name - You can take one from a provider of your choice